RameshSabhavath/Ramesh_Sabhavath-Portfolio/README.md

 • Developed an end-to-end data analytics pipeline, from dataset via Kaggle API to preprocessing with Pandas and integration with SQL.
 • Applied data cleaning, transformation, and advanced SQL-based analysis to uncover sales, customer, and product-level insights
-• Developed an end-to-end ETL pipeline using Python (Pandas, NumPy) and SQL on Kaggle-sourced retail datasets
+• Developed an end-to-end ETL pipeline using Python Libraries and SQL on Kaggle-sourced retail datasets
 • Showcased expertise in Python, SQL, and ETL workflows, highlighting strong problem-solving and analytical skills.

 <h3>